Volaverse/lisk-nft-marketplace/README.md

 To use this backend, you will need to install the following dependencies:

 - Nvm
-- Node.js v20.3.0(Please note that blockchain might not run on the other versions of Node.js)
+- Node.js v20.3.1(Please note that project might not run on the other versions of Node.js)

 ### Installation